 Railroad Accident Lawyer

 Whether you were injured in a railroad crossing accident or suffered an injury as a railroad worker, you won’t win by fighting railroad companies on your own.
 Norfolk Southern, CSX, Amtrak and other railroads have massive legal and financial resources at their disposal.
-You need that Virginia railroad accident lawyers who are not afraid to go up against those resources.
-The accident attorneys at Cooper Hurley Injury Lawyers know how to fight effectively for the compensation you deserve.
+You need a Virginia railroad accident lawyer who is not afraid to go up against those resources.
+The union designated attorneys at Cooper Hurley Injury Lawyers have the experience to fight for your rights and obtain a fair and just settlement for you and your family.

 Our Credentials on Railroad Cases

-- Railroad passenger injuries — Whether you were a railroad passenger injured while traveling on vacation or on your way to work via Amtrak, commuter rail or Norfolk’s Tide, we advocate for your full compensation.
-In recent years there has been a spate of deadly wrecks on Amtrak and commuter services across the United States.
+- Railroad passenger injuries — Whether you are a railroad passenger injured while traveling on vacation or on your way to work via Amtrak, commuter rail, Norfolk Tide or any passenger rail service, we advocate for your fair and just compensation.
+In recent years, there has been a spate of deadly wrecks on Amtrak and commuter services across the United States.

-- Railroad worker illnesses — Those who work on the railways for many years are exposed to conditions that cause lung disease and repetitive physical stress injuries.
-Workers have been exposed to asbestos, diesel fumes, coal dust or dangerous chemicals like chlorine.
-Our law firm knows how to get full compensation for railroad families for cancer or surgeries caused by rail work.
+- Railroad worker illnesses — Employees who work on the railroads for many years have been exposed to conditions that cause lung disease, repetitive physical stress injuries, cancers and a host of medical conditions.
+Workers have been exposed to asbestos, diesel exhaust, coal dust, silica, dangerous chemicals such as chlorine and numerous industrial cleaners both known and unknown.
+The attorneys at Cooper Hurley Injury Lawyers know how to fight for fair and just compensation for employees and their families that suffer career ending medical conditions caused by these hazardous exposures.

-We work with a team of experts to develop strong, aggressive legal strategies and arguments, and we can also help you properly document your condition by recommending physicians who understand both cumulative and traumatic injuries.
+We work with a team of experts to develop strong, aggressive legal strategies and arguments, and we can also help you properly document your condition by recommending physicians who understand both traumatic and cumulative trauma injuries.

 FELA Coverage for Railway Workers